TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. code-block:: shell
    :caption: typo3_root$

-   composer config repositories.your-project-name path './packages/*' composer require myvendor/sitepackage
+   composer config repositories.local_packages path './packages/*' composer require myvendor/sitepackage

 This also means that your sitepackage needs to be contained in its own directory like